 Can you compost egg cartons?

 Yes indeed, if of course they are the cardboard type.
 Tear them up before hand and simply add to the compost.
-This is regarded as a ‘brownOpens in a new tab.’ material and will rot down effectively to help give bulk to the compost pile.
+This is regarded as a ‘brown’ material and will rot down effectively to help give bulk to the compost pile.

 In fact I find that composting the egg cartons that have been carrying the eggs themselves, leaves me with a very satisfying feeling in that the whole product carried from the store is able to be effectively used with nothing going to the landfill.